-§ 4 Types of courses and maximum number of participants per course
+§ 4 Types of courses and maximum number of students per course

-- (1) Courses without continuous performance assessment: - 1.
-Lectures (VO) are courses held in lecture format.
-They introduce the research areas, methods and schools of thought for a given subject. - 2.
-Studies orientation courses (SL) provide an overview of the study programme and its structure.
-They give students an objective basis to assess their decision to pursue their chosen subject.
-Maximum number of participants: 25 - (2) Courses with continuous performance assessment: - 1.
-Lectures with practical elements (VU) focus on the practical treatment of concrete scientific tasks that are discussed during the lecture parts of the course. - 2.
+- (1) Courses without continuous performance assessment: - Lectures (VO) are courses held in lecture format.
+They introduce the research areas, methods and schools of thought for a given subject.
+No maximum number of participants. - (2) Courses with continuous performance assessment: - 1.
+Lectures with practical elements (VU) focus on the practical treatment of concrete scientific tasks that are discussed during the lecture parts of the course.
+Maximum number of participants: 126 - 2.
+Practical training courses (PR) provide practical experience with concrete scientific tasks, complementing occupational and academic training.
+Maximum number of participants: 25 - 3.
 Seminars (SE) provide in-depth treatment of scientific topics through students' presentations and discussion thereof.
-Maximum number of participants: 20 - 3.
+Maximum number of participants: 20 - 4.
 Practical courses (UE) focus on the practical treatment of concrete scientific tasks within an area.
 Maximum number of participants: 25